BlueMap-Minecraft/BlueMapWiki/community/CloudflareR2.md

 1. TOC
 {:toc}

+## For whom is this guide?

+This guide is for people who want a static map, which they rarely if ever want to update.
+It is not intended for a live map of a server.

 ## What is Cloudflare R2?

 Cloudflare R2 is a service that allows you to host files on Cloudflare's network.
 With a couple of tweaks, you can host static websites such as BlueMap on Cloudflare R2.
 Please bear in mind that Cloudflare R2 costs money.

 ## What do you need for this?

-- Cloudflare account
+- a Cloudflare account
-- Domain you own & is connected with Cloudflare
+- a Domain you own & is connected with Cloudflare
-- Credit card/prepaid card you have
+- a Credit card/prepaid card you have
-- a completely rendered BlueMap map (you can use the CLI or the docker container for that) — this is intended as a one-time upload for a map where further adjustments are unnecessary
-- rclone on the system you've rendered the map on
-- a rendered bluemap, which uses FILE storage, not SQL storage
+- a rendered BlueMap, which uses FILE storage, not SQL storage
+- rclone installed on the system you've rendered the map on

 ## Adding a domain to Cloudflare